jasperdj/home/opinions/casual-financial-advice.md

-I think widespread casual financial recommendations are a symptom of a societal gambling addiction illness which should be treated with paracetamol and driving our society towards well-researched, meaningful and sustainable progress.
+I think widespread casual financial recommendations are a symptom of a societal gambling addiction illness which should be treated by driving our society towards well-researched, meaningful and sustainable progress.

 - **Context and Issue**
   - Casual financial recommendations are widespread and confidently presented.